 In the world of cephalalgia statistics, women are twice more likely to experience migraines than men.
 For the majority of these women, their first migraine attack develops before the age of 40.
 Once a woman enters her midlife aging stage, her migraine incidence may drop by 60 percent.

 If a woman celebrates her 50th birthday after having gone through the main stage of menopause, there will be a strong likelihood that migraines will stop as well.
-Considering how excruciating both migraines and menopause can be for women, gracefully aging past 50 can be a great blessing for them.
+Considering how painful both migraines and menopause can be for women, gracefully aging past 50 can be a great blessing for them.

 About half of all women who suffer from migraines at the time they go through menopause will report that their hormonal change is a common trigger for many migraine sufferers.
 Although these reports may be indicative of a relation between lower estrogen levels and migraines, they do not account for the reports of a sharp reduction in postmenopausal migraine attacks.

 Migraine attacks may altogether disappear for postmenopausal women age 50 or older, but this does not guarantee that the aura sensation will completely go away.
 The aura symptoms of light sensitivity and photophobia, numbness and tingling, loss of taste, and disorientation may linger without leading to a full attack.

 Many women will go through a period of diminished fertility starting around the age of 40.
 This happens when the ovaries enter a period of lower egg production each month.
 For many women this means irregular menstrual cycles, and it could last for as long as twenty years.

 Since migraine pain and hormone levels are often connected, a drop in estrogen can trigger migraines.
 Hormone levels can rise and fall when a woman is close to menopause, making anticipating migraine pain more difficult.